FudaWiki/fudawiki-files/hanafuda/manufacturers/nintendo/eiyu.md

 **Eiyu** (英雄, Hero) was one of [Nintendo's](/en/hanafuda/manufacturers/nintendo) middle-class brands of [kabufuda](/en/kabufuda), [mushibana](/en/hanafuda/patterns/mushibana), and other regional karuta decks.

-It features a portrait of Saigo Takamori (西郷隆盛), famously considered as "the last Samurai".
+It features a portrait of Saigo Takamori (西郷隆盛, January 23, 1828 – September 24, 1877), famously considered as "the last Samurai" and one of The Three Nobles who led the Meiji Restoration.

 As a kabufuda brand, it was of the same rank as [Kintengu](/en/hanafuda/manufacturers/nintendo/kintengu), ranks below [Chujo](/en/hanafuda/manufacturers/nintendo/chujo), and ranks above [Marufuku jirushi](/en/hanafuda/manufacturers/nintendo/marufuku_jirushi).